cgyqu/webpack-vue/README.md

 ## Intro
-This project is webpack demo with vue! update in [date]
+This project is webpack demo with vue!